CoPE-VideoLM: Leveraging Codec Primitives For Efficient Video Language Modeling: Experiments

 \subsection{Experimental Setup}

-\PAR{Training Pipeline.} For the sake of simplicity, we re-encode videos to the MPEG-4 codec at $30$ FPS and choose a GOP size of $240$ frames.
-Furthermore, for the P-frames, we use a fusion size of $s=30$ leading to 1 FPS.
-We use LLaVA-Video-7B~\cite{zhang2024videoinstructiontuningsynthetic} as the base VideoLM, which consists of SigLIP~\cite{siglip} as the vision encoder and Qwen2~\cite{yang2024qwen2technicalreport} as the language model.
-First, we pre-train the $\Delta$-encoder using $0-30$ second videos from PerceptionTest~\cite{patraucean2023perception} training set.
-Second, we fine-tune the base VideoLM with our input representation using LLaVA-Video-178K~\cite{zhang2024videoinstructiontuningsynthetic} comprising $1.39$M question-answer samples.
-We use a learning rate of $1\mathrm{e}{-5}$, a total batch size of $128$, and train for $21$K GPU hours ($64$ A100-80G GPUs for $14$ days).
+\PAR{Training Pipeline.} For simplicity, we re-encode videos to the MPEG-4 codec at $30$ FPS with a GOP size of $240$ frames and use a fusion size of $s=30$, yielding an effective rate of $1$ FPS.
+We use LLaVA-Video-7B~\cite{zhang2024videoinstructiontuningsynthetic} as the base VideoLM, which consists of SigLIP~\cite{siglip} as the vision encoder and Qwen2-7B~\cite{yang2024qwen2technicalreport} as the language model.
+First, we pre-train the $\Delta$-encoder on frame pairs sampled from videos in the LLaVA-Video-178K~\cite{zhang2024videoinstructiontuningsynthetic}.
+Second, we fine-tune the full VideoLM on the same dataset, comprising a total of $1.39$M QA instruction tuning samples.
+We use a learning rate of $1\mathrm{e}{-5}$, an effective total batch size of $128$, and train for $21$K GPU hours ($64$ A100-80G for $14$ days).